-In this mode, the router will try WAN access only.
-3G access is disabled.
+In this mode, the Router will try WAN access only.
+3G/4G access is disabled.

-4. The next screen will appear as shown in Figure 3-7.
-After finishing the configuration on this page, click Next to continue,
+4. The next screen will appear as shown in Figure 3-5.
+You need to set the required parameters and then click Next.

-Quick Setup - 3G
+Quick Setup - 3G/4G

-Start >> Internet Access >> 36 >> WAN Connection Type >> Wireless >> Finish

-If your location or ISP is not listed, or the default Dial number / APN is not the latest one, please enable Set the Dial Number and APN manually and fill in the right ones.
+r the default Dial number / APN is not the latest one, or your ISP requires you to enter a new user et the Dial Number, APN, Username and Password manually and fill in the right ones.

-Location: Australia
+Location: USA 💌

-Mobile ISP: Bigpond
+Mobile ISP: AT&T

-Default Dial Number: "99#" APN: "telstra.bigpond"
+Default Dial Number: "'99#" APN: "broadband"

+Authentication Type: ⊙ Auto O PAP O CHAP

+Notice: The default is Auto, do not change unless necessary.

-Set the Dial Number and APN manually
+Set the Dial Number, APN, Username and Password manually

 Dial Number: 99#

-APN: telstra.bigpond
+APN: broadband

-Username: (optional)
+Username: WAP@CINGULAR.COM (optional)

 Password: (optional)

-Back Next
+Back

-- > Location - Select the location where you're enjoying the 3G card. - Mobile ISP Select the ISP (Internet Service Provider) you apply to for 3G service.
-The router will show the default Dial Number and APN of that ISP.
-If your ISP is not listed in the Mobile ISP, check the box before Set the Dial Number and APN manually and fill the Dial Number and APN blanks below. - Dial Number & APN Fill these two parameters manually after Set the Dial Number and APN manually is checked. - > Username & Password - Enter the Username and Password provided by your ISP.
+- > Location Select the location where you're enjoying the 3G/4G card. - Mobile ISP Select the ISP (Internet Service Provider) you apply to for 3G/4G service.
+The Router will show the default Dial Number and APN of that ISP.
+If your ISP is not listed in the Mobile ISP, check the box before Set the Dial Number, APN, Username and Password manually and fill the Dial Number and APN blanks below. - Authentication Type Some ISPs need a specific authentication type.
+Please confirm it with your ISP or keep it Auto. - Dial Number & APN Set these two parameters manually after Set the Dial Number, APN, Username and Password manually is checked. - Username/Password Enter the Username and Password provided by your ISP.
 These fields are optional but case-sensitive. - 5.
-You will then see Figure 3-8.
-Select Auto-Detect, the Router will automatically detect the connection type your ISP provides.
-Make sure the cable is securely plugged into the WAN port before detection.
-The appropriate configuration page will be displayed when an active Internet service is successfully detected by the Router.
+Configure the Wireless settings on the screen as shown in Figure 3-6, then click Next.